kevin2-cyber/Reply/README.md

 # Reply
-An email sending app made with android
+An email sending app made with android(kotlin)